samcartersmith/cds/docs/release/cds-packages.md

 ## Release CDS Packages (@cbhq/cds-web, @cbhq/cds-mobile, etc.)

-We release our packages to consumers through Coinbase's internal NPM registry (Verdaccio - https://publish-npm.cbhq.net/).
+We release our packages to consumers through Coinbase's internal NPM registry (Artifactory - https://publish-npm.cbhq.net/).
 Each package includes source TypeScript files for all typings information, and Babel transpiled ES modules.
 To split up the CSS code, we wrote a custom Babel plugin to take Linaria transpiled styles and put them into `.css` files corresponding to the `.js` files.

 The following sections describe how to push new package releases to our consumers through Verdaccio.